adeliafebriani/Tijarah-Blockchain-Notes/Chapter 3/Digital Signatures.md

 ### Security Considerations
 The security of a digital signature in blockchain is tied to the security of the private key.
 If a private key is compromised, it can lead to unauthorized transactions and breaches.
 Therefore, robust key management practices are essential.

-### Conclusion
-Digital signatures ensure trust in blockchain transactions by securely verifying data integrity and confirming transaction authenticity through cryptographic principles.
-As blockchain technology advances across sectors, the importance of digital signatures in securing and validating data grows significantly.